locatable/splittable-docs/privacy-policy.md

   #### Intercom

-  We use Intercom to monitor usage of Splittable for logged in users, identify problems that they are having and help them use Splittable.
+  We use Intercom to monitor usage of acasa for logged in users, identify problems that they are having and help them use acasa.
   These cookies will not be set if you opt out of analytics tracking using Cookie Consent.
   Intercom's privacy policy can be found [here](http://docs.intercom.io/privacy)

   #### Optimizely

-  We use [Optimizely](https://www.optimizely.com) to track changes we make to our website to continuously improve it and make it a better experience for all households on Splittable.
+  We use [Optimizely](https://www.optimizely.com) to track changes we make to our website to continuously improve it and make it a better experience for all households on acasa.
 Information about the cookies Optimizely sets on our behalf can be found in their support article [here](https://help.optimizely.com/hc/en-us/articles/200040335-How-Optimizely-Works-Snippet-order-of-operations-JavaScript-evaluation-timing-and-cookies).
   These cookies will not be set if you opt out of analytics tracking using Cookie Consent.

   #### Referral cookies

-  We set 4 cookies (referral_campaign, referral_channel, referral_tags, referral_url) to track how you discovered Splittable and which link of ours you clicked on to discover us.
+  We set 4 cookies (referral_campaign, referral_channel, referral_tags, referral_url) to track how you discovered acasa and which link of ours you clicked on to discover us.
 These cookies will not be set if you opt out using Cookie Consent.

 1. Do we disclose any information to outside parties?